legendary-mich/moonpipe/README.md

 mp.buffersClearOne('qt') // this will clear out the buffer in the valve named 'qt' mp.buffersClearAll()  // this will clear out buffers in all the valves
 ```
-In addition to clearing out buffers, the mentioned methods cancel `active promises` in `PromiseValves`, and `active timeouts` in `TimeValves`.

 ### PromiseValves
-### Cache in PromiseValves
+#### Cache in PromiseValves
-You can cache the result of a promise.
-In order to do that you just add a `cache: true` param to the options and you are done.
-Results are cached in a hash map, where the value provided is used as the key.
-You can customize the hash function if you don't like how the keys are derived (see down below).
+The result of a promise can be cached with the `cache: true` param provided to the options.
+Results are cached in a hash map, where by default the pumped value is used as the key.
+The way the keys are derived can be customized with a custom hash function (see down below).
 ```javascript
 const { MoonPipe } = require('moonpipe')
 const mp = new MoonPipe()